Common Transportation Industry Market Cycles: What They Are and What They Mean For You

 What Are the Common Transportation Industry Market Cycles?

-If you’ve worked in the logistics world for a time, you’ve seen just how dynamic spot rates are.
+Transportation spot rates are nothing if not dynamic.
 The going price of transportation services can fluctuate overnight, causing the rate you received one day to expire by the next.

 Commonly referred to (by transportation companies) as a load-to-truck ratio, the balance between the number of shipments in need of transport in an area and the quantity of viable options for moving them drives the cost of shipping freight.